isc-projects/bind9/doc/arm/reference.rst

     functionality of a ZSK and a KSK.

 .. note:: When changing the ``key-directory`` or the ``key-store``, BIND will be unable to find existing key files.
-Make sure you copy key files to the new directory before changing the path used in the configuration file.
+Be sure to copy key files to the new directory before changing the path used in the configuration file.
-   This is also true when changing to a built-in policy, for example to ``insecure``.
-In this specific case you should move the existing key files to the zone's ``key-directory`` from the new configuration.
+   This is also true when changing to a built-in policy, e.g. to ``insecure``.
+In this specific case, the existing key files should be moved to the zone's ``key-directory`` from the new configuration.

 .. namedconf:statement:: offline-ksk